After waking at dawn one morning when the wind sang low among dry leaves in an elm

 Dreams of the way and the end go on

-We are busy working to bring Carl Sandburg's "Among the Red Guns" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Carl Sandburg's "Among the Red Guns" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Among the Red Guns" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.